-Mixed-use development is a type of smart growth strategy, which focuses on blending or combining residential areas with commercial, industrial, or cultural areas.
+Mixed-use development is a type of smart growth strategy, which focuses on blending or combining residential areas with commercial, industrial or cultural areas.
 This process can be a great way to reduce automobile dependence, as residents may walk or bike their way from one establishment to another.

 In this regard, landscapers and architects may choose from two development designs: vertical mixed-use development and horizontal mixed-use development.

 As the name may have already suggested, vertical mixed-use development involves two or more facilities meant for different uses in the same building.
-For example, a building can harbour office or business spaces on the lower floors and private residences or hotel rooms on the upper floors, which will reduce the need for vehicular transportation.
+For example, a building can harbor office or business spaces on the lower floors and private residences or hotel rooms on the upper floors, which will reduce the need for vehicular transportation.

 On the other hand, horizontal mixed-use development generally comprises single-use buildings located on a mixed-use zoning plot.

 Hence, people can use the same land for multiple uses with less or zero need for vehicles for transportation.